gridclub/gridclub.github.io/contact/index.md

 To get in touch with the officers of the group, feel free to send us an e-mail.
 The address is "grid-officers", followed by "@cns.umass.edu".

-Current officers of the group :
+## Current officers of the group :

+* Mark Hagemann, Co-Chair, Enviromental Engineering.
+* Steele Valenzuela, Co-Chair, Biostatistics.
+* Stephen Lauer, Treasurer, Biostatistics.

+## Past officers of the group :

+### 2014-2015

 * Emily Ramos, Co-Chair, Biostatistics.
 * Konstantinos Gourgoulias, Co-Chair, Mathematics & Statistics.